Warrender Baths Club: 2000 to 2014 – Resurgence

 Six Warrender swimmers were selected to swim for Scotland at the 2014 Commonwealth Games in Glasgow.
 Dan Wallace (then studying at University of Florida) won a gold medal in the 400 m individual medley and two silver medals; Craig Hamilton (then studying at Louisiana State University) won a silver with the Scottish 4 × 200 m men's relay team; Craig Benson was 4th in the 100 m breastroke; Fiona Donnelly (then studying at the Virginia Tech University) was in the Scottish 4 × 100 m medley relay team which came 4th; Lewis Smith was 5th in the 400 m individual medley and Craig McNally was 5th in the 200 m backstroke.

 Locations

-Warrender Baths Club was originally based at Warrender Swim Centre, on Thirlestane Road in Edinburgh.
+Warrender Baths Club was originally based at Warrender Baths (now Warrender Swim Centre), on Thirlestane Road in Edinburgh.
 This grade B listed building has a 25yd indoor pool, gym and a sauna.
-With 350 swimmers and 600 members (in 2013) Warrender has had to use many many other Edinburgh venues for training - in particular the Olympic-sized Royal Commonwealth Pool.
+With 350 swimmers and 600 members (in 2013) Warrender has had to use many many other Edinburgh venues for training – in particular the Olympic-sized Royal Commonwealth Pool.
 From 2009 to 2012 this 50 m pool was closed for renovations. and Warrender used up to 12 different Edinburgh swimming pools to train its 13 swimming squads.
 In 2013, Warrender swimmers were training in the Royal Commonwealth Pool, Warrender Baths, Merchiston Castle School pool, Leith Academy pool, Craigroyston School pool, Forrester High School pool, Ainslie Park Swimming and Leisure Centre, Glenogle Baths and Leith Victoria public baths.